Power, pollution & danger

 - • hear how the powerful – from pier owners to the Astronomers Royal – have influenced the area’s development.

-Meet: Greenwich Pier ticket office, shortly before 2.15pm.
-Tour goers will need to buy a Thames Clipper ticket (single) for the river crossing from Greenwich Pier to Masthouse Terrace.
-Tour ends: back at Greenwich Pier at about 5pm.
+Meet: Greenwich Pier ticket office.
+Tour goers will need to buy a Thames Clipper ticket (single) for the river crossing from Greenwich Pier to Masthouse Terrace, or use an Oyster/contactless payment card.
+Tour ends: back at Greenwich Pier.

 Suitable for: adults and over 16s.
 Walk involves going up and down stairs and crossing roads.

-Tickets: £15 (full price); £12 (concessions).
-Price includes a smoky snack.
+Booking essential as places are limited.
+Ticket price includes a smoky snack.
 It does not include the cost of the Thames Clipper river crossing.
-Booking essential, whether you wish to buy tickets or redeem gift vouchers.